K-adhikari/Python/README.md

 This repository contains codes I wrote in python as a part of the assignment when I was taking 'Learn to Program: The Fundamentals' course in Coursera.

-DNA_manipulation_basics contains functions to:
+DNA_manipulation_basics.py contains functions to:
 - Get length of a DNA sequence
 - Count the appearance of a specific nucleotide in a given sequence
 - Check if the given sequence is a valid DNA sequence